flashcordon/big-history/Histoire-système-solaire.md

 - Saturn emits long-wavelength radio waves known as Saturn kilometric radiation (SKR).
 SKR was first observed by Voyager in the early 1980s and interpreted as an indicator of Saturn’s internal rotation period (length of day).
 Cassini results showed that the SKR signals are not coming from the interior of Saturn as originally assumed.
 The SKR period changed from year to year, incompatible with an interior origin.
 When Cassini first arrived at Saturn and measured the SKR period, data from the Radio and Plasma Wave Science instrument also showed that the radio waves’ frequencies were different in the northern and southern hemispheres
 - An alternative method for estimating the length of Saturn’s day came from the detection of small, Saturn-driven waves in the rings (115).
 Saturn’s ring system acts like a seismograph, providing a measure of Saturn’s internal oscillations (or normal modes) that directly probe the interior of the planet (116) and provide a means for measuring its deep rotation rate.
 These vibrations, determined by Saturn’s nonuniform internal structure, are probably driven by convection inside the planet, which cause oscillations in Saturn’s gravity field that manifest themselves as waves in the rings.
 Preliminary modeling of the propagation behavior of this collection of waves provides an interior rotation rate for Saturn of ~10.6 hours (117).
 - As Cassini ran low on fuel, it embarked on a series of orbits that took it closer to Saturn.
 The spacecraft transmitted its final data on 15 September 2017, as it plunged into Saturn’s atmosphere
-- in situ observations conducted by the Cassini-Huygens mission after a 7.5-year trek through our solar system.
-Since the Saturn orbit insertion in July 2004

 ***Titan***
 - L'atterrisseur Huygens est devenu, le 14 Janvier 2005, le premier artefact humain à se poser sur un monde du système solaire externe.